mciobanu/GDriveTimeManager/README.md

 The modified times can also be set for files.

+The user interface is in a Google Sheets™ spreadsheet.
+There you get several menus, and you can specify folders or files, and see the processing logs and results.

 Another purpose is to serve as an example of using *Google Apps Script™* to implement custom functionality in a spreadsheet.